Ramcharan979/ram/README.md

 # ram
 my first github repository
-hi this is charan from srikakulam
+hi this is charan from ram